Is IC Markets legit?

-Whether a financial provider like IC Markets is reliable and legit is an important and very legitimate question one can have.
+Whether a financial provider like IC Markets is legit a very relevant question one can have.
 After all you trust IC Markets with your investment money and savings.
 It is also a very common question, we get this asked a number of times.

-One thing worth bearing in mind: all the brokers that you find on BrokerChooser are regulated by at least one reliable authority.
+One thing worth bearing in mind: all the brokers that you find on BrokerChooser are regulated by at least one top-tier financial authority.
 So in this basic sense IC Markets is of course legit.
-Additionally, there are other factors you can take into account when you check the reliability of IC Markets, e.g. if IC Markets is listed on any exchange, provide two-step login, disclose transparently its financial result, etc.
+Additionally, there are other factors you can take into account when you check the legitimacy of IC Markets, e.g. if IC Markets is listed on any exchange, provide two-step login, disclose transparently its financial result, etc.

-Here, we've collected and summarized the common questions on broker reliability, enabling you to decide for yourself whether you consider IC Markets reliable in your individual circumstances.
+Here, we've collected and summarized the common questions on broker legitimacy, enabling you to decide for yourself whether you consider IC Markets legit in your individual circumstances.
 We also compared IC Markets with two similar brokers.

 |Broker listed on stock exchange||No||No||No|